Shin Basics

 A Buddhism for Ordinary People

-Shin Buddhism is a spiritual path made for busy people who have hefty work schedules and families to take care of.
+Shin Buddhism is a path of supreme optimism for busy people who have hefty work schedules, responsibilities, and families to take care of.
 As a consequence, it simplifies, condenses, and spiritualizes the seemingly complex and intellectual Buddhist teachings and practices, such as the Four Noble Truths, Eightfold Path, chanting, and meditation.
 It makes these teachings and practices more understandable and easier for ordinary lay people so they can experience their daily lives as a practical vehicle for inner transformation.
-Shin has nothing to do with believing in a deity, Higher Power or God for salvation or blindly following a creed, teaching, ritual or guru, but focuses on daily practice, open-minded reflection, and the direct and personal religious experience of the transcending Living and Boundless Wisdom and Compassion, personified by Amida Buddha.
-Through the Shin path, one’s sufferings and burdens are naturally transmuted into a source of received wisdom and compassion, by which life is lived anew as a journey within beauty, enlightenment, and liberation.
-As a natural outcome of our practice, we are enjoined by the activity of the Boundless Compassion to be loving, kind, and gentle to ourselves and all sentient beings.
+Shin has nothing to do with believing in a morally flawed deities, a creator God for salvation or blindly following a creed, teaching, ritual or guru, but focuses on daily practice, open-minded reflection, and the direct and personal religious experience of the transcending, formless and living, Boundless Wisdom and Compassion, in an understandable form, as Amida Buddha.
+Through the Shin path, one’s sufferings and burdens are naturally transmuted into a source of received wisdom and compassion, by which life is lived anew as a journey within honest self reflection, joy, and grace.
+As a natural outcome of our practice, we are enjoined by the inconceivable activity of Amida, the Boundless Compassion, to be loving, kind, and gentle to ourselves and all sentient beings.

 The Shin path focuses on the everyday spiritual life of ordinary working people and is open to all regardless of capacity, belief, moral status, age, race, gender or nationality.
 Following the spirit of its founder, Shinran Shonin, our American Shin community is spiritually egalitarian, that is, everyone is seen as a “fellow traveler along the path”, and has direct access to the dynamic working of the Great Compassion.
 In the Shin religion, there are no monastics, monks or nuns, but there are teachers both ordained clergy and certified lay instructors.
 They are not seen as above everyone else or hold the secret keys to spiritual liberation, but are ordinary people, both men and women, who are just more learned or experienced spiritual seekers.
 Associate teachers, ministers and other certified teachers can marry and raise a family.
 Family life is not seen as a hindrance to spiritual development but as a natural function of being human.
 As a lay fellowship, we see ourselves fully engaged in life, participating neither in the ultimate and secular worlds but at the juncture of both dimensions; this is the essence of the Buddha’s Middle Way.
 It is for this reason, our founder, stated, “I am neither lay nor monk.”